neonlabsorg/neon-evm.docs/docs/developing/standards/erc20forspl.md

 | Mainnet  | 0x...                                   |

 :::info

+1. ERC-20 for SPL interface contracts can only access the SPL token data but can't give access to mint the SPL Token.
-To be able to use an SPL token from a Solana account balance, it must be transferred to a Neon EVM account via [NeonPass](https://neonpass.live/).
+2. To be able to use an SPL token from a Solana account balance, it must be transferred to a Neon EVM account via [NeonPass](https://neonpass.live/).

 :::

 ## Contracts